awsugblr/awsugblr/src/pages/blog/2019-05-17-awssummit-mumbai-aws-womenintech-day.md

 ![](/img/wit_aarti.png)

-Lunch conversations with women from different experience levels was a great feeling but all were united by common goal of learning to reach great heights.
+Lunch conversations with women from different experience levels was a great feeling but all were united by common goal of learning to be on Cloud 9.

 ![](/img/wit_lunch.png)